keboola/developers-docs/extend/docker/tutorial/index.md

 [official documentation](https://docs.docker.com/).

 ## What Is Docker
-At first sight, Docker is similar to other virtualization technologies (such as VMware or VirutalBox).
+At first sight, Docker is similar to other virtualization technologies (such as VMware or VirtualBox).
 However, there are some [fundamental differences](https://docs.docker.com/engine/understanding-docker/).
 The main difference is that Docker runs only virtualized applications, not the entire OS.

 Docker has *Docker Images* and *Docker Containers*.
 To create a Docker Image, create *Dockerfile*.
 Dockerfile contains instructions on how the Docker Image should be built, and this represents the environment (OS + modifications) in which an application runs.
 A Docker Image contains everything that is required to run an application.
-An image usually has *entrypoint* which is a single command that is executed when the image is run.
+An image usually has an *entrypoint* which is a single command that is executed when the image is run.

 When you run an image (start an application in it), *Docker Container* is created.
 The container